Cleopatra Jones and the Casino of Gold: Cast

+Background

-Max Julien, author of the source story for, and a co-producer of, the film's predecessor, Cleopatra Jones, refused to participate in the production, and instead got token credit for the story and script having been "based on characters created by" him.
+Max Julien, author of the source story for and a co-producer of the film's predecessor Cleopatra Jones, refused to participate in the production, and instead got token credit for the story and script having been "based on characters created by" him.

+J. J. Johnson produced the soundtrack for the movie; using oriental music with jazz, bass and strings to "invoke an exotic aura."
+Tamara Dobson, who was 6 feet 2 inches tall, was certified the tallest leading lady in film by the Guinness Book of World Records when she portrayed the character, Cleopatra Jones, in both films.

 Reception

-The film was not as well received as its predecessor, Cleopatra Jones, due mainly to the decline in the popularity of the blaxploitation genre.